A classic Cuban milkshake made dairy-free and refined sugar-free using paleo sweetened condensed milk, cashew milk, and puffed wheat cereal.

 To make the paleo sweetened condensed milk, add coconut milk, honey, and vanilla extract to a saucepan.
 Cook low and slow until reduced and slightly thickened then allow it to cool before using.
 It will thicken as it cools.
 The recipe below makes about 4 ounces of paleo sweetened condensed milk which lasts about 5-7 days in the fridge.

-To make the wheat shake, add cashew milk (or your favorite nut milk), puffed wheat cereal, paleo sweetened condensed milk, pinch of salt, and ice to a high speed blender.
+To make the wheat shake, add cashew milk (or your favorite nut milk), puffed wheat cereal, paleo sweetened condensed milk, a pinch of salt, and ice to a high-speed blender.
 This is the blender I use and LOVE.
 Blend the ingredients until smooth then serve.
 That’s it!

 Even if you’re not team dairy-free, I have a feeling you will love this variation.
 Let me know what you think in the comments below!